 \textbf{Step 3} \emph{Outer estimate}.
-We now turn to the zone $ |Y|\geq 2de^{\frac{1}{2k}s}$ where $Q-\Theta=\Theta_e-\Theta$.
-We perform the very same computations as in Step 2, estimating $\Theta$ and $\Theta_e$ separately, giving \fref{main:Q-Thetapointwise1} and \fref{main:Q-Thetapointwise1} in this zone and ending the proof of the Lemma.
+We now turn to the zone $ |Z|\geq 2de^{\frac{1}{2k}s}$ where $Q-\Theta=\Theta_e-\Theta$.
+We perform the very same computations as in Step 2, estimating $\Theta$ and $\Theta_e$ separately, giving \fref{main:Q-Thetapointwise1} in this zone and ending the proof of the Lemma.

 \end{proof}